In these Rules, unless the context suggests otherwise—

 (a)(i) for the course in composition present for examination a portfolio consisting of a composition or group of compositions which show(s) advanced technical accomplishment and imaginative resource, and an 8000 to 10,000 word thesis on a topic related to one or aspects of the portfolio; or

 (ii) for the course in musicology present for examination a 20,000 to 25,000 word thesis; or

 (iii) for the course in performance present for examination a performance program of normally 60 to 80 minutes' duration which demonstrates advanced artistic integrity and technical accomplishment, and an 8000 to 10,000 word thesis on a topic related to one or more aspects of the performance program;

-(b) demonstrate satisfactory attendance at, and participation in, the colloquia, Master of Music Seminar 1 and Master of Music Seminar 2.
+(b) demonstrate satisfactory attendance at, and participation in, the Conservatorium of Music's Research Seminar.

 (a) for the course in composition, the proposed musical forms and media of the portfolio the details of the thesis;

 (b) for the course in musicology, details of the thesis or the transcription and edition of a substantial body of music to be accompanied by the critical commentary;